On This Page

 Cultural Tips

 Dracula tourism: Bran Castle marketed as Dracula's despite Vlad the Impaler never living there—commercial exploitation of Stoker legend.
 Saxon heritage: German settlers built fortified churches, Black Church.
 Bears: Carpathian brown bears common—don't hike alone, make noise, don't approach.
 Skiing: Poiana Brașov Romania's premier resort, December-March.
 Food: mici and sarmale everywhere, papanași dessert must-try.
 Council Square: outdoor terraces, live music summer.
 Remove shoes in Romanian homes.
 Fortified churches: UNESCO sites, Prejmer best-preserved.
 Sunday: some shops closed.
 Bargaining not common.
 Dress casual.
 Orthodox and Saxon Lutheran churches: different styles.
-Day trip combos: Bran + Peleș castles + Râșnov Fortress in one day (hire driver or tour).
-Guide prices: Black Church ~25 RON, Bran Castle ~90 RON (book online in peak season).
+Day trip combos: Bran + Peleș castles + Râșnov Citadel Garden in one day (hire driver or tour).
+Guide prices: Black Church around $5.89 / 25 lei, Bran Castle around $21 / 92 lei (book online in peak season).
+Poiana Brașov skiing December-March.

 Get an eSIM